 - Fixed and adjustable rates for a traditional home equity loan

 - Adjustable rate for a Third Federal 5/1 Adjustable Home Equity Loan

-A Third Federal 5/1 loan offers a very low interest rate that could save you as much as $2,000 during the first five years of repayment.
+A Third Federal 5/1 loan offers a very low interest rate that could save you more than $800 during the first five years of repayment.
 After five years, your rate will be adjusted to reflect the prime rate (an index used by banks to set rates for loans and other products) minus 1 percent.

 The great thing about a Third Federal 5/1 loan is that your adjustable rate will always be lower than the prime rate, and you’re guaranteed a low interest rate for the first five years of your loan.
 But after five years, if the prime rate spikes, expect your interest rate to spike, too.

 No. 3: Lower home equity loans and lines of credit

 Best for: People who don’t have much equity in their home

 Lower is a mortgage company that also offers home equity products.
 Its HELOC, or home equity line of credit, can be used to consolidate large amounts of debt — up to $350,000.

 Your line of credit limit will be determined by your financial history, credit score and CLTV, or combined loan to value ratio.
 A CLTV measures the ratio of what you owe on your home vs. what it is worth.